Taxis in Rome

 Technically, all taxis in Rome are supposed to accept card payments and are equipped with contactless technology.
 In practice, however, sometimes taxis will claim that their card machine is out of order and that they only accept cash.

-It’s best to have cash on you when catching a taxi just in case, but if you don’t, make sure you ask if you can pay with card before starting your journey, or order and pay via an app.
+It’s best to have cash on you when catching a taxi just in case, but if you don’t, make sure you ask if you can pay with the card before starting your journey or order and pay via an app.

 How to Avoid Being Ripped Off